Symmetry breaking and the Goldstone theorem in de Sitter space: The model

 The implied stability of de Sitter space then demands that both $(M_{ii}^d)^2=M_g^2>0$ ($N\geq i\geq 2$) and $M_1^2>0$.
 Next we insert the coincident propagator~(\ref{A:coincident limit:2}) into~(\ref{mass matrix:3}) to obtain:

 Notice that positivity of $M_g^2$ implies that $M_1^2>M_g^2>0$.
 The fact that the Goldstone bosons become massive on de Sitter background is reminiscent of the BEH mechanism, in which the Goldstones are `eaten up' by the longitudinal degrees of freedom of the $W^\pm$ and $Z$ bosons, thus becoming massive.
+Moreover, massive pseudo-Goldstones imply a complete breaking of the original $O(N)$ symmetry of the model.

 Equations~(\ref{mass matrix:4}) are the main result of this work.
 In order to analyse them, it is convenient to work with the following dimensionless quantities,

 after which Eqs.~(\ref{mass matrix:4}) become